 Dr Mukhopadhyay has been a Consultant Physician and Endocrinologist since 2005, and he was Clinical Lead for the General Medicine unit at Hairmyres Hospital until 2018.
 He has extensive experience in the management of adult endocrine disorders, with particular interest in thyroid disorders and type 2 diabetes.
 He has been the lead for endocrine services in Lanarkshire, and has co-authored local guidelines.
+He has been providing private endocrinology services at Ross Hall for the last 10 years.
 He is presently the Clinical lead for Realistic Medicine in NHS Lanarkshire, which is a key policy of the Chief Medical Officer of Scotland.

 Dr Mukhopadhyay has a keen interest in training and education.
 He is an examiner for MRCP PACES examinations; he sits on the Medical Education Board of RCPSG.
 In May 2016 the Royal College of Physicians, Edinburgh and NHS Lanarkshire awarded him the "William Cullen" prize for his significant contribution to service innovation, resulting in significant improvements in patient care.